ThomasCarroll/htqc/r_course/introToR_Day1.md

 Square brackets **[]** identify the position within a vector (the **index**).
 These indices can be used to extract relevant values from vectors.

-A vector is an ordered collection of values.
-The x and y variable we have previously assigned is an example of a vector of length 1.

 ```r